-PROGRAM INTRODUCTION
+INTRODUCTION

-The doctoral program in the John and Doris Norton School of Family and Consumer Sciences (Norton School) trains social and behavioral scientists for research, teaching, and other professional careers in academic, government, and the private sector.
-Students can choose to specialize in one of two areas of emphasis, namely Family Studies and Human Development (FSHD) or Retailing and Consumer Sciences (RCSC), offered by the respective programs.
+The Family Studies & Human Development doctoral program in the John and Doris Norton School of Family and Consumer Sciences (Norton School) trains social and behavioral scientists for research, teaching, and other professional careers in academic, government, and the private sector.
 In order to fulfill the requirements for a Ph.D. in Family and Consumer Sciences (FCS), students must have a Master's degree.
 FSHD additionally requires that this Master's degree include an empirical Master's thesis.
 Students admitted into the doctoral program without having previously completed these Master's requirements must, therefore, complete a M.S. degree in FCS as they make progress towards a Ph.D. degree in FCS.